 SANTA ANA (CNS) - Orange County's COVID-19 hospitalizations continue to decrease, while seven more fatalities have been logged, mostly occurring last month, according to the latest data.

-Hospitalizations dropped from 224 on Wednesday to 220 on Thursday, with the number of intensive care patients declining from 60 to 54, health officials said.
+Hospitalizations dropped from 230 on Tuesday to 224 on Wednesday, with the number of intensive care patients remaining at 60, health officials said.

 “I'm pleased as punch,'' Andrew Noymer, an epidemiologist and UC Irvine professor of population health and disease prevention, told City News Service on Wednesday.

 “I don't think we can ask for more right now.
 I am happy to see what we're seeing and long may it continue.
 We've cleared that back-to-school has not uncorked a major wave with immediate effect.
 But I'm still worried about more waves.''